I spent Super Bowl weekend at Grant Cardone’s 10x conference – here’s what I learned.

 Bold and consistently branded ad banners are part of Grant's online campaign.

 And of course, the conference leverages the celebrity status and audiences of the speakers to boost awareness and sales.
-Naturally, every speaker is going to promote their talk at the conference over email, blogs and social media, but some go a step further.
+Naturally, every speaker is going to promote their talk at the conference over email, digital marketing and digital signage, blogs and social media, but some go a step further.

 For example, Russell Brunson acquired a bank of 1,000 tickets to the conference (in the V.I.P. area) and gave them away to his users who purchased one of his offers.
 This is a huge value ad for both organizations and ClickFunnels got huge exposure by placing branded towels on the seats they gave to their customers.